ultimosparc/web_email_script/README.md

 the script has the following features:

-    install automatically all software which you need setup automatically nginx as webserver
+    - It installs automatically all software which you need.
+    - It setups automatically nginx as webserver.
-    validate your new domain and customize your webserver with all domains and subdomains create the adminstrator mail account and install automatically all TSL certificates and cronjobs create DNS records for your registrar
+    - It validates your new domain and customizes your webserver with all domains and subdomains.
+    - It creates the adminstrator mail account and installs automatically all TSL certificates and cronjobs.
+    - It creates DNS records for your registrar.

 Remarks:

-    You need a Debian or Ubuntu server.
+    - You need a Debian or Ubuntu server.
-    The IP of your maschine is connected with your DNS address For any issue with the email server, check out https://github.com/LukeSmithxyz/emailwiz
+    - The IP of your maschine is connected with your DNS address.
+    - For any issue with the email server, check out https://github.com/LukeSmithxyz/emailwiz.